 "would like to get the word out to other families so they’re aware this opportunity exists".

-The Paralympic symbol is not the same as the Olympic symbol, which is the 5 rings.
+This logo is not the same as the Olympic logo, which is the 5 rings.

 Our team Bay Area Synchro is a competitive club member!